athos/sweet-array/README.md

   (sa/aget arr (rand-int (alength arr))))
 ```

-## Type syntax
+## Array type notation

 `sweet-array` adopts what we call *array type descriptors* to denote array types
 throughout the library.
-Following is the syntax definition of `sweet-array`'s
+Following is the definition of `sweet-array`'s
 array type descriptors:

 ```